tonyrog/otp-cross/README.md

     ln -s /usr/lib/erlang/bin/erl /usr/bin/erl

 To get termcap working ( the ncurses step ) some data located under
-$HOME/arm/share/terminfo needs to be (re)located at the target under for example $HOME/.terminfo.
+$HOME/arm/share/terminfo needs to be (re)located on the target under for example $HOME/.terminfo.
 Or you may set a symbolic link from
 $HOME/.terminfo  -> /usr/share/terminfo
-Ncurses may ha option for this in build time ?
+Ncurses may have options to fix this at build time ?

 # How to build applications

 Use rebar and set the REBAR_TARGET_ARCH.
-This will cross compile most rebar application that contain driver/nif source code.
+This will cross compile most rebar applications that contain driver/nif source code.

-## dthread
+    cd my_app
     REBAR_TARGET_ARCH=arm-linux-gnueabi rebar compile

-## uart

-    REBAR_TARGET_ARCH=arm-linux-gnueabi rebar compile

-## can

-    REBAR_TARGET_ARCH=arm-linux-gnueabi rebar compile

-And so on.